Baryon Production at LHC Experiments: Average pt of Hyperons vs. Energy: The Difference between Distributions in Proton-Proton and Antiproton-Proton Collisions

 \subsection{The Difference in Distributions from antiproton-proton and proton-proton reactions in QGSM}

-The difference in $p_t$-spectra of $\Lambda^0$'s produced in high energy $p-p$ and $\bar{p}-p$ collisions cannot be explained in the perturbative QCD models, since both interactions should give the mutiparticle production in central rapidity region due to dominating one Pomeron exchange.
-The total cross section and the spectra in $p-p$ and $\bar{p}-p$ collisions should be equal because they depend only on the parameters of the Pomeron exchange between two interacting hadrons and should not be sensitive to the quark contents of colliding particles.
+The difference in $p_t$-spectra of $\Lambda^0$'s produced in high energy $p-p$ and $\bar{p}-p$ collisions cannot be explained in the perturbative QCD models.
+On the other hand, total cross sections in $p-p$ and $\bar{p}-p$ collisions should be equal because they depend only on the parameters of the Pomeron exchange between two interacting hadrons and should not be sensitive to the quark contents of colliding particles.
+It seems, the difference exists only in the form of spectra.

 The pomeron diagrams of $p-p$ and $\bar{p}-p$ collisions are shown in the figure~\ref{antipomeron}.
-In the framework of QGSM \cite{qgsm,hyperon}, which is based on the Regge theory and on the phenomenology of pomeron exchange, the spectra of produced particles are the results of the cut of one-pomeron diagrams.
-The comparison of diagrams shows that the most important contribution to hadron production spectra in $\bar{p}-p$ reaction is brought by the fragmentation of antidiquark-diquark chain of pomeron cylinder, because this side of diagram takes the greater part of energy of colliding particles.
+In the framework of QGSM \cite{qgsmexp,hyperon,veselov,heavyquarks,protonantiprotondiff}, which is based on the Regge theory and on the phenomenology of pomeron exchange, the spectra of produced particles at low energies are the results of the cut of one-pomeron exchange diagram.
+The comparison of diagrams shows that the most important contribution to hadron production spectra in $\bar{p}-p$ reaction is brought with the fragmentation of antidiquark-diquark chain of pomeron cylinder, because this side of diagram certainly takes the greater part of energy of colliding particles.
 Otherwise, the $p-p$ collision diagram is symmetric and built from two similar quark-diquark chains.
-Therefore, the incorrect description of the region of small transverse momenta at antiproton-proton reaction leads to underestimated values of cross section.
+It seems that just the incorrect description of the region of small transverse momenta at antiproton-proton reaction leads to underestimated values of cross section for the low energy collider experiments.
+With the growing energy, the spesifics of asymmetric one-pomeron diagram will not be seen because of dominating contributions of multi-pomeron exhanges that are symmetrical \cite{lambdasym,averagept}.
 The figure~\ref{lowenergy} shows that baryon production at low energy goes with the quark-antiquark annihilation.
-The resulting spectra consist of the contribution from only diquark-antidiquark chain that allows us to see the pure form of baryon transverse momentum distributions in asymmetric case of fragmentation.
-The form of baryon spectra in antiproton-proton reaction of low energy was planned to be studied in experiment TAPAS \cite{tapas}.
+The resulting spectrum consists of the contribution from only diquark-antidiquark chain that allows us to see the pure form of baryon transverse momentum distributions in asymmetric case of fragmentation.
+The form of baryon spectra in antiproton-proton reaction of low energy has been planned to be studied in experiment TAPAS \cite{tapas}.

+Since LHC experiments have proton projectiles, the experimental transverse momentum distributions of hyperons should seem "softer" in the comparison to the predictions of MC generators \cite{heralhc,montecarlo,cosmicray}, which have been preliminary tuned to Tevatron data.